Mondo film

 Mondo film is a subgenre of exploitative documentary films.
-Many mondo films are made in a way to resemble a pseudo-documentary and usually depicting sensational topics, scenes, or situations.
+Many mondo films are pseudo-documentaries and usually depict sensational topics, scenes, or situations.
 Common traits of mondo films include portrayals of foreign cultures (which have drawn accusations of ethnocentrism or racism), an emphasis on taboo subjects such as death and sex, and staged sequences presented as genuine documentary footage.
 Over time, the films have placed increasing emphasis on footage of the dead and dying (both real and fake).